asual/coupage-react-sample/README.md

 The following commands can be used for building and running the complete sample:

-- `docker build --rm -t coupage-react-sample:latest .`
+- `DOCKER_BUILDKIT=1 docker build --rm --progress=plain -t coupage-react-sample:latest .`
 - `docker run --rm --name coupage-react-sample -p 80:80 -p 443:443 coupage-react-sample:latest`

 ## Development